grahammorehead/chinese_segmentation/README.md

 - LSTM (in stacked_lstm.py) My code for an LSTM cell
 - SplitLayer (in split_layer.py) A NN object designed to incorporate all proved signals and produce the final prediction
-- SkewedL1Loss (in gmutils/gmutils/pytorch_utils.py) A custom loss function
+- SkewedL1Loss (in gmutils/gmutils/pytorch_utils.py) A custom loss function (optional)

 ### OPERATION
 - Several threads run in parallel (limited by hardware)